ookami-kb/dfunc/README.md

 Lightweight and practical functional library for Dart programming language.

-The goal of this library is not deep and hardcore FP features.
+The goal of this library is not having deep and hardcore FP features.
 If you need them, take a look at [dartz](https://pub.dev/packages/dartz) package.

-`dfunc` instead, provides some practical features base on FP principles, that we use extensively in our production codebase.
+`dfunc` instead, provides some practical features based on FP principles, that we use extensively in our production codebase.
 We try to keep the library aligned with "Dart way" of doing things, instead of turning it into Haskell or Scala :)